gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_2_Send_Telemetry_to_Azure_IoT_Central/README.md

 ---

-## Step 4: Migrate your device to the Azure Sphere template
+## Step 4: Migrate your device to the Azure Sphere Template

 You need to **Migrate** the newly enrolled device to the **Azure Sphere** template.
 The template maps the JSON formatted telemetry to the dashboard.